thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Implicit Coercion

 Most developers tend to think that implicit mechanisms are magical.
-That when something happens beneath the scenes and it wasn't obvious, then it's some sort of magic.
+That when something happens behind the scenes and it wasn't obvious, then it's some sort of magic.
 And we tend to equate magic with bad.
 This is a predominant reason why anti-coercion perspective exists, because people feel like the implicitness of coercion is the downfall.
 Where they point to the explicitness of type casting in something like Java or C++.
 Like you would never automatically convert a number into some sort of float or something, but JavaScript does all this sort of automatic stuff and then they say that's a weakness of JavaScript because it's  magical and bad.
 It is actually neither bad nor magical, but abstraction.

 Not all abstractions are good, but some are necessary.
 Implicitness, in functional programming, actually makes the implicitness more explicit.
 Implicitness is not bad, it is the proper use of abstraction.
 We want to hide key unnecessary details to re-focus the reader and increase clarity.
-Part of the reason that JavaScript has such a low point of entry is that it does not focus the user to focus on such fine details.
-It would betray JavaScripts DNA to say that anything implicit should be avoided.
+Part of the reason that JavaScript has such a low point of entry is that it does not force the user to focus on such fine details.
+It would betray JavaScript's DNA to say that anything implicit should be avoided.
 Take the following examples:

 {% highlight javascript %}